 Retailers continue to be bullish about private brands and the benefits that they can bring to the bottom line.
 However private brands of the past were based in structured and inflexible strategies and are no longer cutting it when competing against the Big 3.
 The retail environment today is nurturing the future of private brands because it is forcing private brands to restructure their strategies and operations to become more nimble, flexible, and dynamic.
 To be successful private brands must focus on the customer and at the same time put the power of the brand back in the hands of the individual retailers and wholesalers to create adapted strategies that are brand right and customer relevant.

 Still struggling to get your private brand strategy and merchandise mix aligned to compete and win against Amazon and deliver to your customer's expectations?
-Contact Mod.
-Merchant for help HERE.
+Check out our Merchandising Teardown Service for help HERE.

 If this article resonated with you, I welcome you to subscribe to my e-newsletter HERE.
 By doing so, you'll receive alerts for new features in my blog featuring retail trends and insights, exciting business updates, and much more.
 Or if, after reading this article, you conclude that you found it helpful, please feel free to share it with your network.
 Thanks!